Chic Harley: Professional career and illness

 Harley was paired on the Decatur Staleys with Pete Stinchcomb, a former Ohio State teammate.

 Following his college playing career, Harley was contacted by George Halas to play for the NFL team Halas was organizing, a team that would ultimately become the Chicago Bears.
 Harley's brother, sportswriter Bill Harley — believed by gridiron historian John Carroll to have been the first agent in American professional football history — negotiated a contract that was to give Chic Harley one-third ownership of the team.
 However, that contract was voided when a physical revealed health impairments resultant from Harley's time in the war.
 At the time he was diagnosed with Dementia praecox, a chronic, deteriorating psychotic disorder characterized by rapid cognitive disintegration, usually beginning in the late teens or early adulthood."

 Harley ultimately became hospitalized at the Veteran's Administration Hospital in Danville, Illinois, where he was a patient for the remainder of his life.

 Later life and death

 Harley returned to Columbus in 1949 for a tribute at Ohio Stadium.
 The Ohio State University Marching Band adapted their famous "Script Ohio" formation to spell out the name "Chic."
 By 2009 that performance remained the only time that the formation has been altered.
 Harley died of pneumonia in 1974 at the age of 78.
 His pallbearers were the five Ohio State football captains at the time; Archie Griffin, Arnie Jones, Steve Myers, Neal Colzie, Pete Cuzick and tackle Kurt Schumacher.
 Chic's final resting place is located at Union Cemetery along the Olentangy River, about two miles north of the Ohio State University campus.

+Chic's great-great nephew, Rob Harley, also played at Ohio State and was a member of the 2002 National Championship team.
+Rob is currently the head coach at Northern Illinois University.